 No, also in Miami and Las Vegas – and a big portfolio of real-estate in Germany.

-Art has a lot to do with your work?
+Does art still have a lot to do with your work?

 What kind of art?